Joshua-C-Clark/Salary-Prediction/README.md

 `python app.py`

 ## Data
 Data for the project was obtained via web scraping scripts that were developed using Selenium.
 The scripts extracted data from dynamically loaded Javascript tables.
-For an overview of how to scrape a dynamically loaded table, please view my post on [Web Scraping] (https://medium.com/@jcclark141152/data-extraction-from-dynamic-tables-9d9eafbd8064).
+For an overview of how to scrape a dynamically loaded table, please view my post on [Web Scraping](https://medium.com/@jcclark141152/data-extraction-from-dynamic-tables-9d9eafbd8064).

 The model was trained using a Random Forest Regression Ensemble.